Kapeli/Dash-User-Contributions/docsets/Automaton/README.md

 Here is how I built the docset.

-* I downloaded the jar file on [nightly/soot/lib](https://ssebuild.cased.de/nightly/soot/lib/)
+* I downloaded the source code from [automaton/download](http://www.brics.dk/automaton/download.html)

 * I used `./javadocset <any docset name you want> <path to Javadoc-generated API folder>` to generated the docset file